 your symptoms quickly get worse and stay worse.
 It is important to know what to

 do if this happens.
-Your doctor can prescribe medicines to help.
+Your doctor may give you an action plan and medicines to help you breathe if you have a flare-up.
 But if the

 attack is severe, you may need to go to the emergency room or call